burtenshaw/productizing_os_llms/week_2/README.md

 ## Background

+For detailed background on the tools and frameworks used in this project, refer to the written material, lectures, and references provided.
+Here is a brief reminder of the key concepts.

 ### Odds Ratio Preference Optimization (ORPO)

 Odds Ratio Preference Optimization (ORPO) by Jiwoo Hong, Noah Lee, and James Thorne studies the crucial role of SFT within the context of preference alignment.
 Using preference data the method posits that a minor penalty for the disfavored generation together with a strong adaption signal to the chosen response via a simple log odds ratio term appended to the NLL loss is sufficient for preference-aligned SFT.